Student Resources

 Graduate Writing Consultant

 Hanover College OTD students have two options for writing support: The Gladish Teaching and Learning Center and access to a Graduate Writing Consultant.
 OTD Gladish Learning Center tutors will be available to assist OTD students with essential writing skills and format.
-Peer tutors selected from the Kinesiology and Integrated Physiology program will use Smartboard technology and video teleconferencing to help OTD students with writing needs.
+A graduate writing consultant is available to help students with writing needs.

 In addition, OTD students will have a dedicated Graduate Writing Consultant to assist with writing needs.
 The Graduate Writing Consultant will provide synchronous, online support for OTD students year-round in the form of virtual consultations or live chat sessions.
 The graduate consultant will provide a schedule of hours of availability and monitor his/her Hanover email for requested appointments.
 Students should contact the Graduate Writing Consultant 24-hours in advance of anticipated needs.